-- Additionally, the State Health Department has the authority to mandate quarantine.
-Quarantine may be mandated when you are awaiting test results, have had close contact with someone infectious with COVID-19 or have arrived from an international or out-of-state location.
+- New York State Health Department has the authority to mandate quarantine when an individual is identified as a close contact of someone infectious with COVID-19 or have arrived from an international or out-of-state location.

 - Appropriate Q/I space has been identified at an on-campus location.

 - CDC and NYSDOH protocols will be in place regarding meals, laundry and other necessary services.